vijayt-dev/React-Evaluation-4/README.md

 Prop drilling is a passing data through several nested children components unitl you get to the component where the data is needed.

 ## 7) Is it possible to use react without JSX?
+Yes, It is possible to use react without JSX

 **Example**